-Each pre-service teacher will be assigned a University Liaison who will support their placement.
-Any questions or issues can be addressed to the University Liaison in the first instance, once the placement block commences.

-If there are concerns about student conduct or performance or further support is needed please contact:
+Each pre-service teacher will be assigned a University Liaison to support their placement once the block commences.
+Any questions or issues may also be addressed to the University Liaison in the first instance.
+If advice or further help is needed then the University Liaison, school staff or preservice teacher (PST) can also contact:

-Jackie Thomson, Academic Coordinator and Director of Professional Experience
+Jackie Thomson, Academic Coordinator and Senior Lecturer, Partnerships and Professional Experience